phuongnd11/frequency-poc/README.md

 ### What's in it?

-Channel List
-Videos for a selected channel
+Channel list and videos for a selected channel

 ### To run